soyeldono/Algoritmos-en-Grafos/README.md

 - M edges: Use 'm' edges to create the graph
 - Connected: Ensure that the graph will be connected

-By default the program create a graph with 10 Nodes with 0.5 probability to make an edge.
+By default the program create a graph with 10 Nodes and 0.5 probability to make an edge.
 To use it press _1_

 ## Random Tree

 You can choose between a binary random tree or random tree.
 To use it press _2_

+By default the program create a random tree and not binary.

 ## Minimun Spanning Tree